15.6 Other Weld Types

 Cameron Kjeldgaard

 Resistance welding, discussed in the previous section, passes a high current through a tightly fit weld joint.
 The electrical resistance of the material itself creates the heat for welding.
-These processes are best suited to assembly line-style manufacturing environments, with the welding carried out in an automated processes.
+These processes are best suited to assembly line-style manufacturing environments, with the welding carried out in an automated process.